suryansh4424/VM_Scheduler-CloudSim/Readme.md

 ## **4. Results:**
 - The models were compared based on their ability to predict the next 10 CPU usage values.
-The evaluation metrics indicated that the Random Forest model provided the best performance, but further optimization is required to improve accuracy.
+The evaluation metrics indicated that the simple **Linear Regression** model provided the best performance, but further optimization is required to improve accuracy.